-Cascais (pictured above & below) – If you’re looking for a mini beach getaway under an hour train ride from Lisbon, this is the spot.
-You can grab the metro from Cais do Sodre to the Cascais stop.
+If you’re looking for a mini beach getaway under an hour train ride from Lisbon, this is the spot.
+Grab the metro from Cais do Sodre and take it to the Cascais stop.
 The train station is only a short walk from the city center and the beaches.

-This was by far one of my favorite stops on our trip.
-We had a great time walking around, exploring the quaint town and enjoying some much-needed beach time.
+This was by far one of my favorite stops.
+You can spend the day exploring the quaint town of Cascais by foot and enjoying some much-needed beach time.
 There are so many beautiful things to see here, whether you’re walking on the main strip or exploring hidden streets.
-If you’re looking to grab some lunch, I recommend the Jardim dos Frangos.
-It may look a bit touristy, but the food was actually very good!
-I recommend the octopus and the half chicken.
+When you find that you’re ready to grab lunch, I recommend the Jardim dos Frangos for the octopus and half chicken.
+It may look a bit touristy, but the food is actually very good!

-While there are buses that you can pay to take you up to the castle, we of course chose to take the long route and walked up, which I would not recommend.
+While there are buses that you can pay to take you up to the castle, we took the long route and walked up, which I would not necessarily recommend.
 The route is a bit confusing, with no clear signs so it took us a bit longer to get there than expected.

-Estoril (pictured below) – The closest of the three day trips, Estoril is a quick 25 minute train ride from Cais de Sodre and is one of the local Lisboa beach spots – think what the Hamptons is to NYC.
-We headed here in the early afternoon and spent our day lounging on the beach and catching the last of our rays in Portugal.
-If you’re looking for a convenient beach trip, this is it.
-Food and drinks are a bit pricey, but the views of the Atlantic and the convenience of the trip from Lisbon is worth it.
+The closest of the three day trips, Estoril is a quick 25 minute train ride from Cais de Sodre and is one of the local Lisboa beach spots – think what the Hamptons is to NYC.
+Head there in the early afternoon and enjoy the day lounging on the beach.
+You’ll find that food and drinks are a bit pricey here, but the views of the Atlantic and the convenience of the trip from Lisbon is worth it.